ben-laufer/DMRichR/README.md

 ## Output

 This workflow provides the following files:
-1. CpG methylation and coverage value distribution plots
-2. DMRs and background regions
+1. DMRs and background regions
-3. Individual smoothed methylation values for DMRs, background regions, and windows/bins
+2. Individual smoothed methylation values for DMRs, background regions, and windows/bins
-4. Smoothed global and chromosomal methylation values and statistics
+3. Smoothed global and chromosomal methylation values and statistics
-5. Heatmap and region plots of individual smoothed methylation values for DMRs
+4. Heatmap and region plots of individual smoothed methylation values for DMRs
-6. PCA plots of 20 Kb windows (all genomes) and CpG island windows (hg38, mm10, and rn6)
+5. PCA plots of 20 Kb windows (all genomes) and CpG island windows (hg38, mm10, and rn6)
-7. Gene ontology and pathway enrichments (enrichr for all genomes, GREAT for hg38 and mm10)
+6. Gene ontology and pathway enrichments (enrichr and GOfuncR for all genomes, GREAT for hg38 and mm10)
-8. Gene region and CpG annotations and plots (hg38, mm10, or rn6)
+7. Gene region and CpG annotations and plots (hg38, mm10, or rn6)
-9. Manhattan and Q-Qplots
+8. Manhattan and Q-Qplots
-10. Blocks of methylation and background blocks
+9. Blocks of methylation and background blocks

 ## Citation